nmlapre/ucr-cs100/assignments/hw/hw4-contributing/tutorials/bashrc/README.md

     take_me_home() { cd /your/preferred/path; }
     take_me_home

-On startup, Bash will take you directly to the directory you specify in <code>take_me_home()</code>.
-However, home is not the only useful variable.
+`take_me_home()` is a function.
+Functions in this lanuage are similar to those in programming languages you may have used before already, such as C or Java.
+After defining the function, you can call it wherever you like within the file simply by invoking its title, as above.
+In this particular instance, Bash will, on startup, take you directly to the directory you specify in <code>take_me_home()</code>.
+However, `HOME` is not the only useful variable.

 <h4>Particularly: </h4>